Luminous intensity: Measurement

+Luminous intensity of artificial light sources is typically measured using and a goniophotometer outfitted with a photometer or a spectroradiometer.

 Relationship to other measures

 Luminous intensity should not be confused with another photometric unit, luminous flux, which is the total perceived power emitted in all directions.
 Luminous intensity is the perceived power per unit solid angle.
 If a lamp has a 1 lumen bulb and the optics of the lamp are set up to focus the light evenly into a 1 steradian beam, then the beam would have a luminous intensity of 1 candela.
 If the optics were changed to concentrate the beam into 1/2 steradian then the source would have a luminous intensity of 2 candela.
 The resulting beam is narrower and brighter, though its luminous flux remains unchanged.

 Luminous intensity is also not the same as the radiant intensity, the corresponding objective physical quantity used in the measurement science of radiometry.

 Units

 Like other SI base units, the candela has an operational definition—it is defined by the description of a physical process that will produce one candela of luminous intensity.
 By definition, if one constructs a light source that emits monochromatic green light with a frequency of 540 THz, and that has a radiant intensity of 1/683 watts per steradian in a given direction, that light source will emit one candela in the specified direction.